isabelleabbey/swatch-bali/_projects/2024-06-06-amari-villas.md

 project_colour: '#a3a98a'
 description_html: >-
    <p>Amari Villas, a vision of style and comfort, is a luxury complex featuring
-   a collection of 7</p><p>exquisite contemporary villas nestled gracefully within the jungle surroundings of Ubud.
+   a collection of 7 exquisite contemporary villas nestled gracefully within the jungle surroundings of Ubud.
 Large crittall glazing create a seamless transition from indoor to outdoor, harnessing daylight and fostering a strong connection with nature.
 The floor plans exhibit openness and